TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/Materializers/Object.md

 Object/Collection materializers honor the Decompose attribute.
 This allows properties on the child object when they match columns in the query result set.

+If the desried object implementes `IChangeTracking`, then `AcceptChanges()` will be called automatically.

 ## SQL Generation

 As per above, mapped properties on the object (and child properties on a decomposed property) will be requested.